frconor-ebook/meditations/_posts/2025-06-06-trinity-sunday.md

 St. Irenaeus said, "A living person is God\'s glory...human life consists in the vision of God" (St. Irenaeus, *Against Heresies*).

-"Believers," St. Augustine said, "can experience intimacy with God Himself, discovering that He\'s not infinite solitude, but the communion of light and love" (St. Augustine, as quoted by Benedict XVI, *Angelus*, June 11, 2006).
+"Believers," St. Augustine said, "can experience intimacy with God himself, discovering that he is not infinite solitude but the communion of light and love" (St. Augustine, as quoted by Benedict XVI, *Angelus*, June 11, 2006).

-In this world, no one can see God, but He made Himself known so that, with John the Apostle, we can affirm, "God is love. ...
-We have come to know and to believe in the love that God has for us" (1 John 4:16).
+"In this world, no one can see God, but he has made himself known so that, with John the Apostle, we can affirm, 'God is love' (1 John 4:16). ...
+'We have come to know and to believe in the love that God has for us' (Benedict XVI, Encyclical, *Deus Caritas Est*, Point 1).

-For those with faith, all the universe speaks of God, One, and Triune.
-Everything that exists leads back to a being who communicates Himself in the multiplicity and the variety of elements as in an immense symphony.
-In this love, human beings find their truth and happiness.
+"For those with faith, all the universe speaks of God, One, and Triune.
+Everything that exists leads back to a being who communicates himself in the multiplicity and the variety of elements as in an immense symphony. ...
+In this love, human beings find their truth and happiness" (Benedict XVI, *Angelus*, June 11, 2006).

 The greatest thing for human persons to do is to seek after that truth and happiness, which can only be found in God.
 The more people run away from the goal of their life, the less they find God.